f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Adding Allowed IPs for SNMP via CLI
 -----------------------------------

 By default, SNMP queries are not allowed into the F5OS platform layer.
-Before enabling SNMP, you'll need to open up the out-of-band management port on F5OS-A to allow SNMP queries from particular SNMP management endpoints.
+Before enabling SNMP, you'll need to open the out-of-band management port on F5OS-A to allow SNMP queries from particular SNMP management endpoints.
 Below is an example of allowing any SNMP endpoint at 10.255.0.0 (prefix length of 24) to query the F5OS layer on port 161.

 .. code-block:: bash